Tulcea, Romania: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and F. Check that you choose the necessary kind.
-The majority of adapters that you can buy are just plugs and require your devices to adjust the voltage themselves.
+A plug adapter that supports outlet types C and F. It's important that you choose the necessary kind.
+Many adapters currently available are just plugs and require your devices to change the voltage themselves.
 If yours can't do that they could burn up.
-This one should be appropriate for most places.
+This one works in most countries.

 Make your flight more comfortable with an airplane phone mount